 How to create a first-class resume

-In today’s highly competitive job market, human resource managers and recruiting professionals are inundated with hundreds of resumes for a single position.
+In today’s highly competitive job market, human resource managers and executive recruiting professionals are inundated with hundreds of resumes for a single position.
 If the hiring manager can only spend 10‐30 seconds reviewing a resume before determining whether it warrants further consideration, what can you do to ensure that YOUR resume stands out from the rest?

 Research shows that a polished, professionally written resume significantly increases your chances of securing an interview.
 Your resume must convince the hiring manager that you are a good fit for their open position while simultaneously distinguishing you from the competition.
 It needs to highlight your work history, achievements, education, and capabilities while answering the employer’s most important questions‐ What do you offer, and does it meet our needs?
 Here are the essentials for creating a first‐class resume that does just that: